Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - Area in the DNA that is used for building the protein (between the start and the end block)

 ### What is a domain?
+- "A protein domain is a part of a given protein sequence and (tertiary) structure that can evolve, function, and exist independently of the rest of the protein chain."
 - Region in the protein denoting the evolutional context of the protein (?)
 - Subsequence in the protein sequence
 - -> many different proteins have that or a similar subsequence -> maybe is a domain